Olex2/Olex2Manual/Tasks/08_geometric_analysis_of_structures.md

     - `@Grow|Asymm.-Unit-(fuse)` removes all symmetry equivalent atoms and displays the asymmetric unit.
 Alternatively type `CODE fuse`.

 ## Packing Structures
 Olex2 offers a range of options for packing structures in different ways in order to understand interactions or the lattice packing.
-These are found under `@View|Symmetry Generation|Packing`:
+These are found under `@View|Symmetry-Generation|Packing`:

 - Adjusting the slider bar under **Expand Short Contacts (Hydrogen Bonds)** allows short contacts or hydrogen bonding interactions to be displayed.
 Click on a grow-able link in order to grow a structure.
 Press ESC to exit this mode.
 - Packing within a defined distance: